 The mind is everything.
 What you think you become. – Buddha

-Visualization is a process of recreating all the images, sounds, and feelings in your mind in order to practice in a perfect environment.
+Visualization is a process of recreating all the images, sounds, and feelings in your mind to practice in a perfect environment.
 In fact, visualization is very popular in sports psychology.

 I am a big believer in visualization.
 I run through my races mentally so that I feel even more prepared. – Allyson Felix, 2012 Olympic champion, a 3-time World champion, and 2-time Olympic silver medalist.

 What is the difference between a good and great athlete?
 Their mental strength and power of visualization.
 One of the most overused cliches in sport is that 90 percent of performance is mental.
-According to Doug Gardner, sport is 100 percent mental and that’s true.
+But, according to Doug Gardner, sport is 100 percent mental, and that’s true.

 Visualization Might Be as Effective as Physical Training

-The first group would practice 20 minutes every day.
+The first group would practice for 20 minutes every day.
 The second would only visualize themselves making free throws, but no real practice was allowed.
-The third one would not practice or visualize.
+Finally, the third one would not practice or visualize.

 The results were astounding.
 There was a significant improvement in the group that only visualized; they were almost as good as the guys who actually practiced.

-Another research has revealed that mental practices are almost effective as true physical practice and that doing both is more effective than either alone.
+Another research has revealed that mental practices are almost effective as a true physical practice and that doing both is more effective than alone.

 There Are Many Benefits of Visualization

 One of the most mind-blowing benefits of visualization was discovered by Dr. Maxwell Maltz.
-In his classic book Psycho-Cybernetics, he noted that your subconscious cannot tell the difference between a real memory, and a vividly imagined visualization.
+In his classic book Psycho-Cybernetics, he noted that your subconscious could not tell the difference between a real memory and a vividly imagined visualization.

 Your subconscious cannot tell the difference between a real memory, and a vividly imagined visualization. – Dr. Maxwell Maltz

-It may sound incredible but when you visualize, you effectively “implant” new memories into your self-image.
+It may sound incredible, but you effectively “implant” new memories into your self-image when you visualize.
 Meaning that your subconscious mind “thinks” you are already the success you dream of becoming.

-I’ve been exercising for over a decade now, and involved in athletics from a young age of 12.
-I’ve faced many personal defeats, struggles, and growth of my physical and mental body.
-For the last three years, I switched to training at the gym, running and stretching.
+I’ve been exercising for over a decade now and involved in athletics from the young age of 12.
+As a result, I’ve faced many personal defeats, struggles, and physical and mental body growth.
+So for the last three years, I switched to training at the gym, running, and stretching.
 Occasionally trying new things like yoga, surfing, ultimate frisbee, tennis, and surfing.

-Now I am regularly exercising 4-5 times a week, with exceptions when I get sick or travel.
-I am actually preparing my second full marathon at the moment so it is pretty intense right now.
+Now I regularly exercise 4-5 times a week, with exceptions when I get sick or travel.
+I am actually preparing for my second full marathon at the moment, so it is pretty intense right now.

-According to David J Linden, intense exercise can bring about short-term euphoria, reduction of anxiety, and increases in pain threshold.
-Therefore, if I had to leave only one daily habit in my morning routine it would definitely be exercising because it leads to numerous physical and mental health benefits.
+According to David J Linden, intense exercise can bring about short-term euphoria, reduced anxiety, and pain threshold increases.
+Therefore, if I had to leave only one daily habit in my morning routine, it would definitely be exercising because it leads to numerous physical and mental health benefits.

 Improve memory and thinking skills.
-Many studies have suggested that the parts of the brain that control thinking and memory have greater volume in people who exercise versus people who don’t.
+Many studies have suggested that the brain parts that control thinking and memory have greater volume in people who exercise versus people who don’t.